UPPMAX/R-python-julia-matlab-HPC/docs/python/batchPython.rst

    .. tab:: UPPMAX

         Short GPU example for running on Snowy.
+This runs the example pytorch_fitting_gpu.py program that you can find in the Exercises/Python directory

         .. code-block:: sh